mahavedalla/mahavedalla/docs/questions/nibbana/does-nibbana-have-attributes.md

-# Does Nibbāna have attributes?
+Question: Does Nibbāna have attributes?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: -